Pi-Squared-Inc/proof-checker-public/Performance.md

 ### Lurk Implementation Details

 Lurk is an interpreted programming language.
-When we run a Lurk examplee, we are actually executing the interpreter, which in turn executes the program.
+When we run a Lurk example, we are actually executing the interpreter, which in turn executes the program.
 The execution time includes the time needed for the interpreter to load every function and definition.
 Consequently, we cannot measure the compilation time of the program itself.

 Executing large Lurk examples requires an increase in swap memory, which results in slower execution times compared to other implementations.
 This limitation makes it challenging to measure and compare execution times between Lurk and other implementations accurately.
 Despite having 128GB of RAM plus 108GB of swap memory, we were still unable to execute most of the $PI^2$ examples in Lurk.
 The symbol `∞` in the performance tables indicates this inability.

 The `--rc n` flag in Lurk is used to enhance execution performance of larger programs.
 The `rc` value indicates the number of iterations that Lurk bundles together in a single [Nova](https://github.com/microsoft/Nova) folding step.
 Here, iterations represent reduction steps in the [Lurk Universal Circuit](https://blog.lurk-lang.org/posts/circuit-spec/).

 In terms of parallelism, higher `rc` values allow Lurk to generate more partial witnesses simultaneously.
 However, a larger `rc` value also requires more memory to execute the program.
 The default `rc` value is 10.
 For the `batch-transfer` example, we used `rc=400`.
-In smaller cases, increasing the `rc` value can reduce execution time, which is why it's used for programs with over than 100K iterations.
+In smaller cases, increasing the `rc` value can reduce execution time, which is why it's used for programs with over 100K iterations.

 The Lurk examples were run on the following version: